oracle/node-oracledb/doc/api.md

 [node-oracledb's SODA API](#sodaoverview) can be used with Oracle Database 18 and above, when node-oracledb uses Oracle Client 18.5 or Oracle Client 19.3, or later.
-Users who have been granted the SODA_APP role.
+Users require the CREATE TABLE privilege and the SODA_APP role.

 ```javascript
 // mysoda.js